Doctor of Physical Therapy (DPT)

 Applicants are advised to review PTCAS application instructions/information related to The College of St. Scholastica to ensure they meet the current admissions requirements.
 Admissions information is updated annually via PTCAS.

-All prerequisite course work must be completed with GPA of 3.0 or above; individual course grades must be a C or better:
+Individual course grades must be a C or better:

 - Lifespan Developmental Psychology